gretaivan/DateWithAngular/README.md

 ## Features

+- [ ] use of ssl security
+- [ ] password hashing and salt upgraded to ASP .NET identity
 - [ ] drag and drop photo upload integrating into a cloud platform
 - [ ] private messaging system
 - [ ] filtering, sorting and paging of data